Table of Contents

 - When using the bass knob, make sure to keep the tone punchy.
 Southern rock isn’t super thick and so overwhelming bass will ruin the sound.

-If you have a more complex amplifier that has presence and resonance controls, set them to halfway.
+Do you have a more complex amplifier?
+One that has presence and resonance controls?
+Then set them to halfway.
 These can be adjusted later on once the main EQ is done, but are worth mentioning as they can enhance your tone.

 Popular Lynyrd Skynyrd Songs And Their Amp Settings